DeutscheSoft/toolkit/README.md

 toolkit is missing some features and hides some bugs by now and is under development.
 A version number is still missing.

+*Actually toolkit is in a broken state! wait until there's the first version number available*

 Demo
 ----